 The UAE is one country in the Middle East where freehold property buying for foreigners has proven a success.
 A lot of south Asian businesspeople (mostly from India and Pakistan) who wish to live in the UAE for the long term have invested in properties there; even though there are no citizenships/naturalizations given on this basis.

-It is also said that many people who arrive in the UAE with a two- or three-year stay in mind end up living there longer and therefore buying.
+Many people who arrive in the UAE with a two- or three-year stay in mind end up living there longer and therefore buying.
 If you can afford it, it might not be a bad idea.
 Just remember that you have to pay 25% of the total value upfront.
 Having said that, until you decide whether you are there for the long haul, it is a better idea to rent instead.

 Types of property to rent in the UAE